solaris-83/UIFramework/README.md

 ## Solution Architecture

-`UIFramework.sln` now contains a **single project: `UIFramework`** (namespace `UIFramework`, e.g. `UIFramework.UIElements`, `UIFramework.Reactive`, `UIFramework.Interfaces`).
+`UIFramework.sln` contains a **single project: `UIFramework`** (namespace `UIFramework`, e.g. `UIFramework.UIElements`, `UIFramework.Reactive`, `UIFramework.Interfaces`).
 This is the actively maintained library and the one you should reference for all new development.

-> Note: the repository still contains a few sibling folders (`UIFrameworkDotNet`, `ConsoleApp`, `UIFramework.UnitTest`) left over from an earlier, unrelated implementation.
-These have been **removed from `UIFramework.sln`** and are no longer built as part of the solution — treat them as legacy/unmaintained and do not reference them from new code.
-All examples in this README target the `UIFramework` project only.
+> Note: earlier revisions of this repository also contained a few sibling projects (`UIFrameworkDotNet`, `ConsoleApp`, `UIFramework.UnitTest`) left over from an earlier, unrelated implementation.
+These have been **removed from the repository entirely** — `UIFramework` is now the only project.
+All examples in this README target the `UIFramework` project.

 ## Project Structure